-- NOTE: Cylinders are numbered on crankcase.
+NOTE: Cylinders are numbered on crankcase.
 Make sure to install piston, connecting rod, and end cap into its appropriate cylinder bore as previously marked during disassembly.
-Do not mix end caps and connecting rods. - NOTE: Proper orientation of piston/connecting rod assemblies inside engine is extremely important.
+Do not mix end caps and connecting rods.

+NOTE: Proper orientation of piston/connecting rod assemblies inside engine is extremely important.
 Improper orientation can cause extensive wear or damage.
-Be certain pistons and connecting rods are assembled exactly as shown. - NOTE: Align chamfer of connecting rod with chamfer of its mating end cap.
+Be certain pistons and connecting rods are assembled exactly as shown.

+NOTE: Align chamfer of connecting rod with chamfer of its mating end cap.
 When installed, flat faces of connecting rods should face each other.
-Faces with raised rib should be toward outside. - 1.
-Stagger piston rings in grooves until end gaps are 120° apart.
+Faces with raised rib should be toward outside.

+- Stagger piston rings in grooves until end gaps are 120° apart.
 Oil ring rails should also be staggered. - Lubricate cylinder bore, piston, and piston rings with engine oil.
 Compress rings using a piston ring compressor. - 3.
 Lubricate crankshaft journals and connecting rod bearing surfaces with engine oil. - 4.
 Make sure FLY stamping on piston is facing toward flywheel side of engine.
 Use a hammer with a rubber or wood grip and gently tap piston into cylinder.
-Be careful oil ring rails do not spring free between bottom of ring compressor and top of cylinder. - 5.
-Install inner rod cap to connecting rod using screws.
-Two different types of coatings on connecting rod screws have been used.
-If black coating, torque in increments to 11.3 N·m (100 in. lb.).
-If gray metallic coating, it is not necessary to lubricate this screw, torque in increments to 13.6 N·m (120 in. lb.).
-Illustrated instructions are provided in service rod package. - 6.
-Repeat above procedure for other connecting rod and piston assembly.
+Be careful oil ring rails do not spring free between bottom of ring compressor and top of cylinder. - Install inner rod cap to connecting rod using screws.
+Torque screws in increments to 11.3 N·m (100 in. lb.).
+Illustrated instructions are provided in service rod package. - Repeat above procedure for other connecting rod and piston assembly.